-The opportunity to maintain ourselves with vegetables, fruits, grains and milk from protected cows is one of the main branches of knowledge that facilitates such a simple and healthy lifestyle.
-But Srila Prabhupada envisioned us to not only grow food for ourselves, he desired that we would be able to feed 10 times of the whole world population:
+The opportunity to maintain ourselves with vegetables, fruits, grains, and milk from protected cows is one of the main branches of practice that facilitates a simple and healthy lifestyle.
+But Srila Prabhupada envisioned us not only growing food for ISKCON’s members, he also desired that we would be able to feed ten times of the world’s population.

 “I have travelled all over the world – Africa, Australia, and other, in America also.
 There are so much land vacant that if we produce food grains, then we can feed ten times as much population as at the present moment”